Links on Super Easy may earn us a commission. Our Editorial Guideline.

 How to Find Out Who Owns an Email Address (Proven Methods)

 When an unknown email address appears in the inboxes, you may want to know who the sender is.
 Perhaps it’s an intriguing email that sparks your curiosity or a suspicious message that raises safety concerns.
-The need to trace an email owner also arises in business or professional scenarios, where verifying potential contacts is necessary for an authentic and effective connection.
+Or it’s a potential business contact, and you want to verify their identity to ensure an authentic and effective connection.

-This guide will walk you through proven methods to find out who owns an email address, based on our hands-on testing of various tools with a dozen different emails.
+This guide will walk you through proven methods to find out who owns an email address.
 We’ll also share clever tactics on how to use them to uncover as much information as possible.

 Best ways to find out who owns an email address

-If you are willing to invest time in a manual search, use Google and various social networks to search for public information associated with the email address.
+If you are willing to put in the effort, you can do a Google search or social networks cross-check to discover public information related to an email address.

 1. Use a reverse email lookup tool

-A reverse email lookup tool aggregates publicly available data to find information about an email address, such as the owner and associated online accounts.
-Both free and paid services are available, while paid ones tend to have a higher success rate of tracing the correct email owners and offer more details.
+A reverse email lookup tool aggregates publicly available data to find information about an email address including its owner and associated online accounts.
+We’ve tested various tools, both free and paid, and the following stand out for their accuracy in tracing email owners and delivering thorough details.

 BeenVerified

-BeenVerified proved highly effective in our test.
-It has identified the owner of 9 out of 12 emails we searched, except for two that were highly spammy and one personal email address that turned out to have minimal online activities.
+It excels in uncovering the identity behind an email leveraging a wide array of sources and advanced data processing.
+In our test, BeenVerified identified the owner of 9 out of 12 searched emails, except for two that were highly spammy and one personal email address that turned out to have minimal online activities.

-The results are generally informative.
-However, we did notice that some email reports are incomplete, likely due to the way that people search services structure data – based on names and unique elements like date of birth.
-We suggest you search further for a background report when available, which includes extensive details and additional categories such as relatives, associates, and court records.
+However, we did notice that not all email reports are complete – the address history, specifically, was often left blank.
+This might be caused by the way that people search services structure data – primarily based on names and date of birth.
+For more insights, we recommend exploring a full background report when available.
+It may include extensive details and additional categories such as relatives, associates, and criminal & traffic records.

 Spokeo

-For our sample email addresses, Spokeo returned a definitive person report for 5 out of 12 and delivered a lot of insights.
-Even though it doesn’t always track down the exact email owner, it excels in discovering associated social networks.
-By scanning over 120 sites, it finds potential profile matches based on the email address and potential usernames.
-Click each link to view the profile and you may gather additional clues like bio, photos, and posts to facilitate further investigation.
+For our sample email addresses, Spokeo returned a definitive person report for 5 out of 12.
+Even though it doesn’t always track down the exact email owner, it’s an expert in discovering associated social networks.
+By scanning over 120 sites, it finds profile matches based on the email address and potential usernames.
+View each profile to gather clues like bio, photos, and posts for your investigation.

-If you don’t want to pay, consider the reverse email lookup tools below that offer complimentary access to certain details.
+If you don’t want to pay, the options below offer complimentary access to certain details.
 Note they still include premium results that require payment.

 Epieos is an advanced tool specialized in collecting and analyzing public information.
 By looking up an email address, you may check:

-Epieos offers two plans for individual users: Member (free) and Osinter ($32.85/mo.), differing in the level of access and features.
+Epieos offers two plans: Member (free) and Osinter ($32.85/mo.), differing in the level of access and features.
 Certain modules such as LinkedIn, Flickr, and Trello are exclusive to subscribed users.

 Overall, our experience of using the free tier is satisfactory but not exceptional.
 It successfully retrieved information for most tested email addresses, with some notable findings such as Google accounts and photos and Skype profiles that showcased the owner’s name, photo, username, city, and gender.
 However, in most cases, the results were limited and not very helpful in identifying the owner.

-Besides, the search process is somewhat frustrating, as it will require completing two relatively complex CAPTCHAs each time to unlock the results.
+Besides, the search process is somewhat frustrating, requiring completing two relatively complex CAPTCHAs each time to unlock the results.

 2. Search the email address on Google